Using Edge to connect your data

 • read data as results of its internal AI/ML Pipeline Engine.

-Configuration of consumers, writers as well as the triggers are defined as a JSON structure and synchronised from cloud to edge regularly.
+Configuration of addtional consumers, writers as well as the triggers are defined as a JSON structure and synchronised from cloud to edge regularly.

 Additional consumers and writers could be configured to add new source and destination for the data flow.